 In this step, your target is to set up the basic structure of the scene and introduce the characters.
 Most of us want to create a sales story without a character.

-Most of actually write a sales story without any character.
+Most of us write a sales story without any character.
 But unfortunately, they won’t make enough sales.
 And your story isn’t also going to make any sale without a character.